 The MTCC’s food and beverage program is a masterclass in sustainability thanks to local sourcing, on-site culinary, community partnerships and more.

-As downtown Toronto’s premiere conference and trade show venue, the Metro Toronto Convention Centre (MTCC) is committed to sustainable actions through a food and beverage program that supports local businesses and showcases the best that the province of Ontario has to offer.
-David Procopio, Director, Food and Beverage Services, describes how sourcing regionally, making everything on-site and managing food waste helps to reduce the venue’s environmental impact.
+As downtown Toronto’s premier conference and trade show venue, the Metro Toronto Convention Centre (MTCC) is committed to sustainable actions through a food and beverage program that supports local businesses and showcases the best that the province of Ontario has to offer.
+David Procopio, Vice President, Food and Beverage at MTCC, describes how sourcing regionally, making everything on-site and managing food waste helps to reduce the venue’s environmental impact.

 “For us, it's all about ensuring that our impact is as minimal as possible, there’s as little waste as possible and being flexible about securing locally harvested foods.”

-– David Procopio, Director, Food and Beverage Services
+– David Procopio, Vice President, Food and Beverage at Metro Toronto Convention Centre

 1. A Culinary Team that Makes Everything In-House